top of page

 9. Scalability for Any Property Size

-Whether you're protecting a single-family home, a multi-unit apartment building, or a large commercial facility, monitored systems scale to fit.
-Sensors can be added, zones can be defined, and the system can evolve as your property grows or changes — all while remaining tied to the same central monitoring infrastructure.
+Whether you're protecting a single-family home, a multi-unit apartment building, or a large commercial facility, monitored systems scale to fit your needs.
+Sensors can be added, zones can be defined, and the system can evolve as your property grows or changes—all while remaining tied to the same central monitoring infrastructure.

 10. It Protects the People Who Matter Most